Trafalgar’s Costa Rica Nature Adventure tour is a must for wildlife lovers

 • July through October tours often get the chance to add on a sea turtle hatching tour (offered through the hotel in Tortuguero).
 I didn’t do it because it was late in the evening but after hearing about it from people who did go on the tour, I regret not doing it.
 If you love turtles, learn from my mistake.

 • This tour isn’t super physically demanding, though there are some challenges like uneven terrain and uphill walks.
-But, it can get hot and humid, and there are a lot of bugs, so insect repellant is a must.
+But it can get hot and humid.
+And there are a lot of bugs, so insect repellant is a must.

 Tour highlights